 Operational Sustainability, LLC® can help companies develop a comprehensive mechanical integrity strategy.
 It starts with developing MI work processes and accountability structures.
 Next, an MI gap assessment is conducted to assess the existing MI program.
 The results of the gap assessment will help identify technical standards that are lacking, along with a strategy for MI data management.
 Finally, an implementation plan will be created to layout a new MI program.

-Operational Sustainability, LLC® assists clients with Conduct of Operations by developing business processes, standards, policies, procedures, and field guides.
+Operational Sustainability, LLC® assists clients with Mechanical Integrity by developing business processes, standards, policies, procedures, and field guides.
 The Operational Sustainability OESuite™ software effectively addresses all aspects of change from an integrated Operations Management System.
 OS offers 40 Mechanical Integrity technical standards.

 Not only does OS offer customizable technical content, we also offer our industry leading OESuite™ software platform with nearly 40 modules.
 To accelerate the implementation of our software, we offer: